Our most commonly asked question:

 Some charges were taken from the arms of a bearer's feudal lord or protector as a mark of loyalty.
 For example, the Maltese cross in the arms of several towns in Switzerland is a reference to the Knights of Malta, who were once sovereign in that area.
 The frequency with which the bar, a type of fish, appears in coats of arms of the former duchy of Bar in Eastern France can only be explained in this way.
 Also, imperial eagles which appear in many Italian coats were originally meant as a sign of allegiance to the Imperial party in the conflicts which tore medieval Italy.

 No doubt many of the terms of heraldry can be quite confusing, though there are some basics which are often misused or transposed (such as crest instead of arms, etc.).
 Here is a very brief listing of heraldic terms.
-A more expansive glossary may be found at Glossary of Heraldic Terms.

 The image at right represents a "complete" armorial achievement with most of the elements that might be found in arms granted by an heraldic authority.
 For an example of armorial bearings that would be registered by the College, click HERE.